saranshbansal/learn-aws/NOTES_DB.md

 > best to avoid parallel scans if your table or index is already incurring heavy read / write activity from other applications.

 ## Capacity Provisioning in DynamoDB
 With provisioned capacity mode you specify the number of data reads and writes per second that you require for your application.
 When you create your table you specify your requirements using `Read Capacity Units (RCUs)` and `Write Capacity Units (WCUs)`.
+WCUs and RCUs are spread between partitions evenly.

 > If your access pattern exceeds `3000 RCU or 1000 WCU` for a single partition key value, your requests might be throttled.

+**Read capacity unit (RCU):**

+- Each API call to read data from your table is a read request.
+- Read requests can be strongly consistent, eventually consistent, or transactional.
+- For items up to `4 KB` in size, one RCU can perform one strongly consistent read request per second.
+- Items larger than `4 KB` require additional RCUs.
+- For items up to `4 KB` in size, one RCU can perform two eventually consistent read requests per second.
+- Transactional read requests require two RCUs to perform one read per second for items up to `4 KB`.

+For example, a strongly consistent read of an `8 KB` item would require two RCUs, an eventually consistent read of an `8 KB` item would require one RCU, and a transactional read of an `8 KB` item would require four RCUs.

+**Write capacity unit (WCU):**

+- Each API call to write data to your table is a write request.
+- For items up to `1 KB` in size, one WCU can perform one standard write request per second.
+- Items larger than `1 KB` require additional WCUs.
+- Transactional write requests require two WCUs to perform one write per second for items up to `1 KB`.

+For example, a standard write request of a `1 KB` item would require one WCU, a standard write request of a 3 KB item would require three WCUs, and a transactional write request of a `3 KB` item would require six WCUs.

+**Transactional read/write requests**

+In DynamoDB, a transactional read or write differs from a standard read or write because it guarantees that all operations contained in a single transaction set succeed or fail as a set.